June 11, 2019

 Number of EMBO members at IST Austria rises to 8

 The European Molecular Biology Organization (EMBO) promotes excellence in the life sciences.
 Today it announced the election of 56 outstanding life scientists as new members who are joining a group of more than 1800 of the best researchers in Europe and around the world.
-One of them is IST Austria Professor Peter Jonas whose outstanding research achievements in the field of neuroscience, in particular for his significant contribution to the understanding of synaptic signal processing at the molecular and cellular level by EMBO with the life-long membership.
+One of them is IST Austria Professor Peter Jonas whose outstanding research achievements in the field of neuroscience, in particular for his significant contribution to the understanding of synaptic signal processing at the molecular and cellular level, were honored by EMBO with the life-long membership.

 Peter Jonas investigates the function of neuronal microcircuits.
 Understanding them is one of the greatest challenges in biosciences in the 21st century, as the human brain consists of about one hundred billion neurons connected at billions (1015) of contact points.

 These contact points between neurons, called synapses, are divided into two types: excitatory synapses, which secrete the neurotransmitter glutamate, and inhibitory synapses, which secrete the neurotransmitter gamma-aminobutyric acid (GABA).
 Peter Jonas’s research group investigates the mechanisms of synaptic signals at these highly specialized contact sites in the brain.
 For this purpose, they use state-of-the-art methods, including recording methods for several cells, subcellular patch-clamp technique, imaging methods to determine intracellular calcium concentration and modelling.

 Peter Jonas investigates the relationship between structure and function of synapses.
 Among other things, he was able to show the amazing energy efficiency of signal transmission.
 His research on mechanisms of storage, retrieval and differentiation of memories in the hippocampus, a brain region essential for memory, can also contribute to the understanding of the mechanisms underlying brain diseases.